tulika105/Research-Agent/readme.md

 # 🔍 Research Agent

-A ReAct (Reasoning + Action) agent that autonomously searches the web and synthesizes findings into a structured research report — all from the CLI.
+A ReAct (Reasoning + Acting) agent that autonomously searches the web and synthesizes findings into a structured research report — all from the CLI.

 You type a topic.
 The agent thinks, searches, observes, and repeats — streaming each search query live to the terminal as it reasons.
 Once done, it hands off to a second LLM that formats everything into a clean report.